shuailongli/PyDictionary/README.md

 ```
 python PyDictionary.py
 ```
-If the code runs successfully, you'll enter a command line interface started with prompt `PyDict>`.
+If the code runs correctly, you'll enter a command line interface started with prompt `PyDict>`.

 </ol>
 <h2>Demos</h2>
 <h3>Word Lookup and English-to Chinese Translation</h3>

-These two functions are initated with the command `translate`, followed by the word to look up or the English sentence to translate.
-If the following content constains only one single word, `translate` will return the word definitions from [Google Dictionary-Chinese](https://gdictchinese.freecollocation.com), otherwise,  a Chinese translation from [Google Translate](https://translate.google.com) will be returned.
+These two functions are initiated with the command `translate`, followed by the word to look up or the English sentence to translate.
+If the target content contains only one single word, `translate` will return the word definitions from [Google Dictionary-Chinese](https://gdictchinese.freecollocation.com), otherwise,  a Chinese translation from [Google Translate](https://translate.google.com) will be returned.

 **Example**